 '''

-export http_proxy=expoxy>
+export http_proxy=proxy>

 '''

 where proxy> is the hostname or IP address of the proxy.
-An equivalent alternative is that the ScriptEnvironment directive (page 629 of the Administrator Manual), which is a CMDaemon directive, can be set and activated (page 615 of the Administrator Manual).
+An equivalent alternative is that the ScriptEnvironment directive (page 604 of the Administrator Manual), which is a CMDaemon directive, can be set and activated (page 591 of the Administrator Manual).

-2. Off-cluster WWW access: If the cluster does not have access to the WWW port, but the administrator does have off-cluster web-browser access, then the point at which the request-license command prompts "Submit certificate request to http://licensing.brightcomputing.com/licensing/index.cgi?" should be answered negatively.
-CSR (Certificate Sign Request) data generated is then conveniently displayed on the screen as well as saved in the file /cm/local/apps/cmd/etc/cluster.csr.new.
-The cluster.csr.new file may be taken off-cluster and processed with an off-cluster browser.
+2. Off-cluster WWW access: If the cluster does not have access to the WWW port, but the administrator does have off-cluster web-browser access, then the point at which the request-license command prompts "Submit certificate request to http://support.brightcomputing.com/licensing/?" should be answered negatively.
+CSR (Certificate Sign Request) data generated is then conveniently displayed on the screen as well as saved in the file /cm/local/apps/cmd/etc/cert.csr.new.
+The cert.csr.new file may be taken off-cluster and processed with an off-cluster browser.